arseneionut/Matchmaking/readme.md

     ## GET SESSION
     GET http://localhost:90/v1/matchmaking/GUID/session HTTP/1.1

+## NOTES*
-3. In order to run it from the solution, you will need to have a redis db available on "localhost:6379"
+In order to run it from the solution, you will need to have a redis db available on "localhost:6379" As the service is setup now:

-NOTES*
-As the service is setup now:
 - the session will wait 30 seconds if the minimum number of players is reached.
 - the session will automatically start if the max number of players is reached.